The penny McKay award

 The Award is for an outstanding doctoral thesis which benefits the teaching and learning of second/additional languages in Australian schools and pre-schools, including Indigenous languages, community languages, foreign languages, Standard Australian English as an additional language or variety, and/or English as a foreign language.

-The Award consists of $500, a certificate and free conference registration at a 2022 conference of one of the sponsoring organizations.
+The Award consists of $500, a certificate and free conference registration at a 2022 conference of one of the sponsoring organisations.
 The winner will be offered a slot to present a paper on an aspect of their research at that conference.

 The winner will be formally announced at the AGM of each Association and be presented with their award at their preferred conference.
 The winner’s name and a 300 word summary of their thesis will be published in each Association’s journal (ALAA – The Australian Review of Applied Linguistics; ACTA - TESOL in Context; ALTAANZ - Language Assessment Matters).

 The Award was established and is maintained from donations from individuals, professional associations and other institutions in Australia and overseas.
-To donate to the maintenance of this Award, or for further details, please email Prof Chris Davison, c.davison@unsw.edu.au
+To donate to the maintenance of this Award, or for further details, please email Professor Chris Davison, [email protected]

 The Award is jointly offered by the Applied Linguistics Association of Australia (ALAA), the Australian Council of TESOL Associations (ACTA) and the Association for Language Testing and Assessment of Australia and New Zealand (ALTAANZ).